 In talking with law firm leaders and marketing professionals around the country, implementing effective succession plans is a challenge.
 Because of this, younger attorneys are frustrated with the lack of plans or, if the plans do exist, a lack of implementation.
 So, when it comes to succession plans, only two things matter – power and money.

 POWER – Is the next generation being trained and put in leadership positions?
-No. Do they get a seat at the table when it comes to decision-making?
+No. Also, do they get a seat at the table when it comes to decision-making?
 No.

 MONEY – Are younger lawyers subsidizing the compensation of older lawyers who are not working as hard?
 Yes.
-Are client relationships and credit being transferred?
+Likewise, are relationships and credit being transferred?
 No.